joomla/user-interface-text/A-Z.md

 ### Sentence length
 Don't use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer.

+### Singular and Plural
+In general a string with a constant of ARTICLE_PUBLISHED_1 should have a value of "Article published." and not "1 Article ...

 ### Times
 * use 'to' in time ranges – not hyphens, en rules or em dashes, eg 10am to 11am (not 10–11am)